-Realm Cellars produced their first vintage in 2002 (made at Sherwin Family Winery by winemaker Mike Hirby).
-In addition to their estate vineyards in the Stags Leap District, Coombsville and on Pritchard Hill, Realm Cellars sources fruit from several other premium vineyards located around Napa Valley including Dr. Crane and To Kalon vineyards.
+Realm Cellars produced their first vintage in 2002, made at Sherwin Family Winery by founding Realm winemaker Mike Hirby.
+Later vintages were produced at Laird Estate and Chateau Boswell.
+In addition to their estate vineyards in the Stags Leap District, Coombsville and on Pritchard Hill, Realm Cellars sources grapes from several other premium vineyards located around Napa Valley including Dr. Crane and To Kalon vineyards.
 These vineyards are well-regarded in the industry both for the pedigree of their grapes as well as in some cases, historical significance.
 Both Dr. Crane and To Kalon are closely tied to the vineyard history of Napa Valley and these specific sites combine the best in terroir and grapes to produce premium wines.

-Co-founding partner, Juan Mercado, who we originally met with many years ago in their small office in St. Helena at the time, switched careers from hospital administration in the San Francisco Bay Area to working in the wine industry.
-This is a career change that we venture a guess to say Juan certainly has no regrets about.
-Juan is no longer involved in the day-to-day activities at Realm Cellars as he is currently focusing on wine activities in Paso Robles.
+Realm Cellars was co-founded by Juan Mercado and investment banker Wendell Laidley.
+We originally met with Juan with many years ago in what was Realm’s small office in St. Helena.
+Juan switched careers from hospital administration in the San Francisco Bay Area to working in the wine industry; this career change is one that we venture a guess to say Juan had no regrets about.
+He is no longer involved at Realm Cellars; he is currently focusing on building his Paso Robles based wine brand, RIISE.

-Managing partner, Scott Becker took ownership of Realm in 2012; today, Scott, along with winemaker Benoit Touquette oversee the operations at Realm Cellars.
+Managing partner, Scott Becker took ownership of Realm in 2012; today, Scott, along with winemaker Benoit Touquette (who was roommates with Juan from 2007 through 2013) are co-owners and oversee the operations at Realm Cellars.
 Scott has been involved in the wine industry for many years – first working at Cakebread Cellars and later for Global Wine Partners, (a company that focused on wine investments) and then for Bill Harlan to help develop PROMONTORY.

 For many years, Realm did not own vineyards, and focused their efforts on securing high quality grapes from premium vineyards entirely within Napa Valley, a “realm” of properties if you will, spanning from Calistoga to Coombsville.
 For any vineyards they work with not under their ownership, they don’t just buy grapes, rather they develop a relationship with the owner or grower and play an integral part in how each vineyard is farmed.
 They employ their own viticulturist who works with the property owners/farmers on a full-time basis.
 Their focus is two-fold, creating red blends from various Napa vineyards with proprietary names as well as single vineyard, mostly single varietal wines.

 2011 was the first vintage of Realm for their current winemaker Benoit Touquette.
 He is a native of Bordeaux and has a master’s degree of Enology and Chemistry from the University of Bordeaux.
 2011 as it were, was an ideal vintage for him to start with at Realm.
-This was a much cooler year than the Napa norm, with rain late in the season and a generally cooler summer followed by a cool fall with early rain.
+This was a much cooler year than the Napa Valley norm, with rain late in the season and a generally cooler summer followed by a cool fall with early rain.
 It was a challenging year for some vineyards in the valley.
-During an early tasting of this vintage from Realm, we found these wines stylistically plush, with plenty of fruit and were drinking well in their youth.
+During an early tasting of this vintage from Realm, we found these wines stylistically plush, with plenty of fruit and were drinking well in their youth, unlike many Napa Valley 2011s which needed more time in the bottle..

 Those who have followed the Realm story closely over the years know the challenges they have faced.
 In the space of adversity, they have found resilience, survived a transition in ownership (rare among small brands), built their businesses on risk and all the while maintaining an unwavering commitment to quality and integrity.